IguanaBen/scabn/readme.txt

 = 1.9.6 =
   * Added code to check for $before_widget and $after_widget to prevent warnings on sites with themes that don't use those variables.

+= 1.9.7 =
+  * Code in 1.9.6 didn't fix warnings about before/after widget.
+Moved functionality to widget class from display as not all variables getting passed to function.